 The demand for FHLBank advances is affected by, among other things, the availability and cost of other sources of liquidity available to FHLBank members, including deposits.
 Each FHLBank individually competes with its members' depositors as well as suppliers of secured and unsecured wholesale funding.
 These competitors may include investment banks, commercial banks, Federal Reserve Banks, and, in certain circumstances, one or more other FHLBanks when affiliates of their members are members of other FHLBanks.
 Both small and large FHLBank members typically have access to brokered deposits and repurchase agreements, each of which presents a competitive alternative to advances.
 Larger members also have greater access to other competitive sources of funding and asset and liability management facilitated by the domestic and global credit markets.
 These sources may include debt issued in the capital markets, interbank loans, interest-rate swaps, options, bank notes, and commercial paper.
-In addition, the FHLBanks' competitive environment may be affected by various legislative and regulatory initiatives.
+In addition, the FHLBanks' competitive environment may be affected by various legislative, regulatory, and supervisory initiatives, including those affecting the FHLBanks or their members.